 Plan Your Lessons

-Learn The Art Of Patience
+Learn the Art of Patience

 Take It Slowly

-School Them In The Basics
+School Them in The Basics

 There are things that you don’t learn during driving lessons, such as the best type of auto repair mechanics in your local area, how to fill up the water in the engine or even checking the oil.
 Learning to drive is one thing, the mechanics of the car itself is completely another.
 You don’t need to give them a crash course in how to take the engine out.
 But some things will help when they are on the road, and they need to know what could be wrong with the car.
-It’s great in emergency situations, and it will increase their confidence about being in the car.
+It’s great in emergency situations, and it will increase their confidence in being in the car.